Soft-AI-for-Health/soft-ibm-samsung-challenge/README.md

 ### Innovation
 Suggesting the user activities after they record/ and the speech is converted to text using Watson studio.
+The application will run on Samsung devices.
+The application was tested on Samsung Galaxy S21 Ultra

 ## Demo Video